gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 gitswarm['git-fusion']['default']['password'] = '<password for "gitswarm" user>'
     ```

-    Note: The `gitswarm` user needs to exist in the Git Fusion service, and
+    Note: The `gitswarm` user needs to exist in the Helix Versioning Engine
-    have permission to access the repositories you wish to import from.
+    that the Git Fusion service uses, and must have permission to access
+    the repositories you wish to import from.

     Note: While we do not recommend using self-signed SSL certificates (and
     these should never be used in production), if you are using self-signed